ryanfitzer/design-tokens/README.md

 With these tokens, we also generate a customized version of [Tailwind](https://tailwindcss.com/docs).
 This enables using utility classes encoded with a brand's design tokens for situations where using a utility class is more optimal than using a variable.

+This project publishes assets (css, js, json) to Akamai and an NPM package to the Github Packages registry.

 ## Development

 ### Commit Conventions